survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 Restarting the development server each time you make a change tends to get boring after a while; therefore, it can be a good idea to let the computer do that for us.
 As [discussed in GitHub](https://github.com/webpack/webpack-dev-server/issues/440#issuecomment-205757892), [nodemon](https://www.npmjs.com/package/nodemon) monitoring tool can be used for this purpose.

-To get it to work, you will have to install it first through `npm install nodemon --save-dev`.
+To get it to work, you have to install it first through `npm install nodemon --save-dev`.
 After that, you can make it watch webpack config and restart WDS on change.
 Here's the script if you want to give it a go:

 **package.json**